B00H/GettingCleaningData/README.md

 Calculate mean per subject (i.e., 1 thorugh 30), per activity (i.e., walking, walking upstairs, walking downstairs, sitting, standing, laying) for each variable and save into a data frame called dsfinal.
 Assign column names to dsfinal.

 This is done in three steps.
-First, using melt from the reshape2 package, the dsall dataset is converted into a long dta frame called  dsallmelt with only 4 columns (i.e., sub, activity, variable and value).
+First, using melt from the reshape2 package, the dsall dataset is converted into a long data frame called dsallmelt with only 4 columns (i.e., sub, activity, variable and value).
 The data frame dsallmet will have 885714 rows and 4 columns.
-This can be checked using dim(dsallmelt`.
-Then, mean are calculated and saved into the final data frame called dsfinal.
+This can be checked using `dim(dsallmelt)`.
+Then, means are calculated and saved into the final data frame called dsfinal.
 The data frame dsfinal will have 15480 rows and 4 columns.
 This can be checked using `dim(dsfinal)`.
 Lastly, column names are assigned to dsfinal.

 This step also assigns current date to a new character vector called dataanalyzed.